trinodb/trino/presto-docs/src/main/sphinx/security/ldap.rst

 Verify the password for a keystore file and view its contents using :ref:`troubleshooting_keystore`.

-Debug Presto to LDAP Server Issues
+Debug Trino to LDAP Server Issues
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-If you need to debug issues with Presto communicating with the LDAP server, you can change the :ref:`log level <log-levels>` for the LDAP authenticator:
+If you need to debug issues with Trino communicating with the LDAP server, you can change the :ref:`log level <log-levels>` for the LDAP authenticator:

 .. code-block:: none

     io.prestosql.plugin.password=DEBUG

-SSL Debugging for Presto CLI
+SSL Debugging for Trino CLI
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you encounter any SSL related errors when running the Presto CLI, you can run the CLI using the ``-Djavax.net.debug=ssl`` parameter for debugging.
-Use the Presto CLI executable JAR to enable this.
+If you encounter any SSL related errors when running the Trino CLI, you can run the CLI using the ``-Djavax.net.debug=ssl`` parameter for debugging.
+Use the Trino CLI executable JAR to enable this.
 For example:

 .. code-block:: text